irods/irods_docs/docs/system_overview/server_log.md

 ### rsyslog configuration

+!!!
+Important
+    If upgrading to iRODS 5.0.0 and using rsyslog, you'll need to add **irodsAgent** to your rsyslog configuration.
+Failing to do so will result in important log messages not being written to the log file.

 The key points to remember about the following configuration are:

 - The log file, **/var/log/irods/irods.log**, will be readable by anyone with access to the OS